jacquessham/SalesAnalytics/CarSales/EDA/Readme.md

 affect car sales, followed by list price.
 Now, we can use these result to select feature in the model training phase.

+## Next Step
+The next step is to build a dashboard for management to look at the relationship between car sales and car features of car models available in the car dealership.
+You may find more detail and the dashboard screenshot in the [Dashboard folder](../Dashboard)